 The Morris Arboretum’s popular Holiday Garden Railway Display features a quarter mile of track with buildings all made of natural materials (bark, leaves, twigs, hollow logs, mosses, acorns, dried flowers, seeds and stones) to form a miniature landscape with rivers and buildings that are exact replicas of the original including Independence Hall and other Philadelphia-area landmarks, all decorated for the holidays, November through December.
-The Brandywine River Museum of Art’s annual tradition of A Brandywine Christmas celebrates the season with the O-gauge model train display, featuring nearly 2,000 feet of track, trees decorated with thousands of “critter” ornaments, and antique dolls from the museum’s collection November through early January with related programming and events, Chadds Ford, Pennsylvania.
+The Brandywine River Museum of Art’s annual tradition of A Brandywine Christmas celebrates the season with the O-gauge model train display, featuring nearly 2,000 feet of track, trees decorated with thousands of “critter” ornaments, and antique dolls from the museum’s collection November 29 through January 5 with related programming and events, Chadds Ford, Pennsylvania.

 The City of Philadelphia continues the tradition of two sets of fireworks on New Year’s Eve at 6 p.m. and midnight over the Delaware River.
 Launched from barges in the river, the fireworks are choreographed to unique soundtracks that can be heard from Great Plaza at Penn’s Landing and Wiggins Park in Camden, New Jersey.
 The Moshulu, the world’s oldest and largest square rigged sailing vessel still afloat, hosts a four course dinner menu on New Year’s Eve with live music and opportunities to view the fireworks on the Delaware River at 6 p.m. and midnight.
 Spend the First Night of 2020 Aboard the Battleship New Jersey, December 31, 5 p.m.
 Enjoy dinner and breakfast at the “chowline,” tour the ship, ride the flight simulator and sleep in the bunks that the crew of the USS New Jersey once did, plus take in the unique view of the New Year’s midnight fireworks from the deck of the Battleship, Camden, New Jersey.